top of page

 Coffee is more than just a morning ritual; it’s a global phenomenon that connects cultures, communities, and individuals.
 The rise of specialty coffee has transformed the way we perceive this beloved beverage, elevating it from a simple drink to an art form.
-In this blog post, we will explore the intricate world of specialty coffee, from its origins to brewing techniques, and how you can appreciate it to the fullest.
+And with certified fair trade beans, you can trust that you're getting the best coffee with the best outcome - fair pay for workers, care for the environment, and quality coffee beans.
+In this website article, you will learn about why Clark's Coffee made the shift back to fair trade certified products.

 Specialty coffee refers to the highest quality coffee available, characterized by unique flavors, aromas, and a meticulous production process.
 The Specialty Coffee Association (SCA) defines specialty coffee as coffee that scores 80 points or above on a 100-point scale, based on factors such as flavor, acidity, body, and aftertaste.